Y3S99/FG-scoreboard-overlay/README.md

 ## How To Use

+To download file hit the code button and download zip

 Add an HTML file to the browser source of your streaming program, and use StreamControl to provide overlay data and controls.

 There are three folders, each with a unique layout.